Eliminate Cicada Killers in PA and NJ

 Maintain a dense lawn and planters with little or no bare ground and allow grass to grow a bit longer in the mid to late summer.
 This will make your property less desirable as a location for female cicada killers to burrow.

 How can I prevent Cicada Killers in the future?

 The best way to prevent cicada killers is to have a well-maintained lawn with no areas of bare soil since it is bare soil that is attractive to cicada killers.
 Allowing your lawn to grow a bit longer in July and August will also help to deter cicada killers.

 Our skilled technicians can treat the holes where the cicada killers have laid their eggs to reduce the activity of the female cicada killers.
 However, this treatment will not stop male cicada killers from flying in the area.
 This service is a one time service and the service has no additional service calls attached.
 Please call our office for details.

 How soon can you get here?

 At Cooper Pest Solutions, our goal is to provide fast, convenient service, with the peace of mind that you are in good hands.
-We understand that pest problems can be stressful and overwhelming, so we strive to have one of our representatives meet with you the same day or very next day.
+We understand that pest problems can be stressful and overwhelming.
+That's why our goal is to provide same day or next day service.